Do you need a Parenting Plan?

 A Parenting Plan is a written and signed agreement about care of a child or children.
 How complex or simple your Parenting Plan is will depend on what your family needs to look after your children with less conflict.

 Generally we say the higher the conflict and disagreement between you the more detailed your parenting plan should be.
+You need to talk about all the points of conflict and work out a way forward that you can both live with.

 You can make a Parenting Plans between: